Instability of de Sitter space under thermal radiation in different vacua: Introduction

 It should be noted here that the existence of an observer detecting the thermal radiation alone does {\it not} ensure the instability of the background geometry.
 This can be seen in the Unruh effect, in which Minkowski space-time is stable even though an accelerating observer does detect thermal radiation~\cite{Fulling:1972md, Davies:1975, Unruh:1976db}.
+The thermal radiation here is an observer-dependent phenomenum thus cannot be connected to the energy flow resulting in the deformation of Minkowski space-time.
 This implies that to see if dS is deformed by the backreaction induced by thermal radiation, some other physical quantity that breaks the dS isometry needs to be introduced in addition.
+Such a quantity must be observer-independent, which in turn means that any observer must find it.
 To see this in detail, we recall the evaporation mechanism of a collapsing star, which corresponds to the real world black hole~\cite{Hawking:1974sw} as illustrated in the left panel of Figure~\ref{fig:BHevap}.
 The thermodynamic nature of a black hole is attributed to the fact that the Hilbert space of the ``in-states" defined at past infinity ${\cal I^-}$ and that of the ``out-states" defined at future infinity ${\cal I^+}$ admit different vacuum states, i.e., each of them is annihilated by the operator associated with different positive frequency mode function.
 More precisely, it is an effect of the evolution from $u_i^{(2)}$, a mixture of the positive and negative frequency modes at ${\cal I}^-$, which has travelled through the interior of the star described by the time-dependent geometry to $u_i$, the positive frequency mode at ${\cal I}^+$.
 Meanwhile, a mere reflection of the wavepacket outside the star (described by the static Schwarzschild geometry) from $u_i^{(1)}$ to $u_i$ is irrelevant to thermal behavior.
 In terms of (maximally extended) Schwarzschild space-time shown in the right panel of Figure~\ref{fig:BHevap}, such a different behavior between $u_i^{(1)}$ and $u_i^{(2)}$ can be easily understood by putting $u_i^{(1)}$ and $u_i^{(2)}$ on ${\cal I^-}$ and on the past horizon ${\cal H^-}$ respectively at which different positive modes that annihilate the vacuum are taken.

 The vacuum satisfying the above requirements is called the Unruh vacuum, one of three possible vacua for the quantum fluctuations in the Schwarzschild space-time which have different thermal properties~\cite{Candelas:1980zt}: